alifiroozi80/CKA/CKA/README.md

 * Kubelet **watches a specific location** on the Node it is running
     * `/etc/kubernetes/manifests`
-* Schedules Pod, when it fineds a "Pod" manifest
+* Schedules Pod, when it finds a "Pod" manifest

 ---

 * Why is it called **static** Pod?
 * How is it **different**?

-* Kubelet (NOT Controller Manager) watches static Pods and restarts them if they fails
+* Kubelet (NOT Controller Manager) watches static Pods and restarts them if they fail
 * Pod names are **suffixed with the node hostname**

 * First step when installing K8s cluster
     * Generate static Pods manifests
-    * Put those config files into correct folder
+    * Put those config files into the correct folder

 </div> <!-- Static Pods -->